sveltinio/components-library/packages/widgets/src/lib/components/pagesnavigator/README.md

 To simplify custom styles on the component we used the built-in solution for component theming using [style-props].

-The two component properties `styles` and `theme` are the ones allowing you to customize the component appearence.
+The two component properties `styles` and `class` are the ones allowing you to customize the component appearence.

 Read more [here](./THEMING.md)